 If you ever built a transcription service, you know these walls:

-Nemotron 3.5 ASR unifies the solutions: a single 600M-parameter checkpoint that covers 40 locales, real streaming without recompute, punctuated output and language conditioning (you can force it with or leave ).
+Nemotron 3.5 ASR unifies the solutions: a single 600M-parameter checkpoint that covers 40 locales, real streaming without recompute, punctuated output and language conditioning (you can force it with target_lang=es-ES or leave target_lang=auto).

 Architecture and why it's efficient